PrefectHQ/prefect/docs/concepts/work-queues.md

 | --- | --- |
 | -t, --tag          | One or more tags. |

-For example, to create a work queue called `test_queue` for a specific tag `'demo'`, you would run this command:
+For example, to create a work queue called `test_queue` for a specific tag `demo`, you would run this command:

 ```bash
 $ prefect work-queue create -t 'demo' test_queue